 The adventure levels are procedurally generated, resulting in a unique experience every playthrough.
 Each world also has random events or "feelings" that may trigger when a level is generated.

-World 1 - Caves
+World 1 - The Mines

 The caves are the first tileset in Spelunky.
 Scattered with minimal gold, spiders, scorpions, bats, snakes, and the occasional caveman, this is the easiest location.
 Random events include: